Tips for first time renters in Gibraltar

 There are essential questions that you should know before renting a house for the first time.
 But it is possible that during the visit many doubts arise related to the house itself.
-The approximate heating costs, the type of neighbors, the atmosphere of the neighborhood, the services of the community, or the use of the common areas are just some of the doubts that can assail you before making a decision.
+The approximate heating costs, the type of neighbours, the atmosphere of the neighbourhood, the services of the community, or the use of the common areas are just some of the doubts that can assail you before making a decision.
 Do not hold anything back.
 It is better to clarify everything before reaching an agreement.

 5. Everything in writing